manuelbl/SwissQRBill/README.md

 Try it yourself and [create a QR bill](https://www.codecrete.net/qrbill).
 The code for this demonstration (Angular UI and RESTful service) can also be found here.

-**Note: Release 2.0.0-RC3 is available.
-It implements version 2 of the *Swiss Implementation Guidelines QR-bill* released on November 15, 2019.**
+**Note: Release 2.0.1-RC1 is available.
+It implements version 2 of the *Swiss Implementation Guidelines QR-bill* released on November 15, 2019 and the *Style guide* released in January 2019.**

 ## Introduction